- Tel: +44 (0)118 378 8954

 Natural and Anthropogenic pRocesses, Impacts and Opportunities

-Applications for entry in September 2016 are still open.
+Applications for entry in September 2017 are now open.

 Please see the Available PhD projects page for a full list of projects.

 Graduates of SCENARIO will play a major role in advancing the

 quantitative science of the environment, in understanding the

 interaction between people and environmental change, and in the